zeshinsei/sync-companion/README.md

 ### Installation

 1) Download this bot code
-2) Create a scheduled task
-3) TBA
+2) Copy `config.ini.example` to `config.ini`, and `praw.ini.example` to `praw.ini`
+3) Enter your API information into praw.ini as [instructed here](https://praw.readthedocs.io/en/latest/getting_started/configuration/prawini.html)
+3) Create a scheduled task (e.g. `crontab` in Linux) running `synccompanion.py` with Python and using an argument of your subreddit name (e.g. `ffxiv`)

 ### Initialization

-Create wiki page TBA
+Create two wiki pages on your subreddit: `sidebar_sync` and `sidebar`.
+Set the edit permission to mods only and de-list the page from the wiki listing.

 ## Instructions for Moderators